-At the period end, the Company owed the respective holding companies owned by officers of the Company for administrative and geological consulting fees \$ Nil (March 31, 2021 - \$ Nil).
+At the period end, the Company owed the respective holding companies owned by officers of the Company for administrative and geological consulting fees \$ Nil (September 30, 2021 - \$ Nil).
+At September 30, 2022, the Company had a recorded liability of \$2,585 owing to the law firm of which a director of the Company is a partner (September 30, 2021 \$13,879).

-- [1] Administrative consulting fees the monthly fees charged by Brad Van Den Bussche in his role as President and CEO.
-Mr. Van Den Bussche contracts his services through his 100%-owned holding company, Kaybri Resource Management Ltd. ("Kaybri").
-Through a contract between the Company and Kaybri executed in May 2021, Kaybri charges the Company a monthly fee of \$15,350 for the CEO services.
-Unless alternate circumstances are warranted, the CEO fee is allocated 70% to administrative consulting and 30% to geological management. - [2] Included in administrative consulting fees is the monthly fees charged by Doug Porter in his role as CFO.
+- [1] Until August 31, 2022 administrative consulting fees included the monthly fees charged by Brad Van Den Bussche in his role as President and CEO.
+Mr. Van Den Bussche contracted his services through his 100%-owned holding company, Kaybri Resource Management Ltd. ("Kaybri").
+Through a contract between the Company and Kaybri executed in May 2021, Kaybri charged the Company a monthly fee of \$15,350 for the CEO services.
+Unless alternate circumstances are warranted, the CEO fee was allocated 70% to administrative consulting and 30% to geological management.
+Also included in administrative consulting fees is the termination compensation paid to Mr. Van Den Bussche in accordance with the terms the Kaybri contract. - [2] Included in administrative consulting fees is the monthly fees charged by Doug Porter in his role as CFO.
 Mr. Porter contracts his services through his 100%-owned holding company, Porter Valuations & Financial Consulting Inc. ("PV&FC").
 Through a contract between the Company and PV&FC executed in May 2021, PV&FC charges the Company a monthly fee of \$11,350 for the CFO services.
 The CFO fee is allocated 100% to administrative consulting. - [3] Included in geological management is the monthly fees charged by Ian Fraser in his role as Vice President, Exploration.
 Mr. Fraser contracts his services through his 100%-owned holding company, IF Consulting Inc. ("IFC").
 Through a contract between the Company and IFC executed in May 2021, IFC charges the Company a monthly fee of \$12,350 for the Vice President, Exploration services.
 This fee is allocated 100% to geological consulting. - [4] McLeod Law LLP provides various legal services to the Company included, but not limited to securities, corporate-commercial and general corporate legal services.
 Eugene Chen, a partner of McLeod Law LLP is also a member of the board of Fathom.